⚓ Rhode Island Eviction Notice Laws

 📋 Repeat Violation

-If a tenant cures the initial violation but then commits the same or a similar violation, Rhode Island allows a new notice with a shorter cure period for the repeat offense.
+If a tenant cures the initial violation but then commits the same or similar violation, Rhode Island allows a new notice with a shorter cure period.
 Document all violations and prior notices meticulously to establish the pattern in District Court.

 🚫